popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

             -   choosing species/demographic scenarios to add is potentially challenging
             -   for methods development, they have to be appropriate for the goals of the method
             -   for empirical studies, the species is obvious, but whether it is appropriate for inclusion in the catalog or even to use stdpopsim may be less clear
+        - Current gaps in types of species in catalog
+            -   7 chordates, 2 plants (1 vascular, 1 algae), 2 bacteria, 6 arthropods, 1 nematode
+            -   lots of potential for supporting methods development for other types of organisms (that aren't vertebrates and insects)
+                -   eg. yeast
+                -   eg. more plants because plants have goofy genomes

 5. Examples from "Zoo" hackathon
     -   A species that was fully added (Bos taurus?)
         -   resources available
         -   reasons for adding
         -   can be used for methods development and inference
     -   A demographic model that was fully added (note: not sure there were any? we worked on Canis familiaris but it hasn't finished QC - MEL)
         -   resources available (already had species in catalog, but not a demographic model, just Ne)
         -   reasons for adding
     -   A species that was purposefully not added (Myotis lucifugus)
         -   resources available (everything except chromosome-level genome)
         -   why wasn't it added? (see above re: contigs and just using msprime directly)